Tejeshyewale/pipelineguard/README.md

 ## Why this fits RocketRide specifically

-This isn't a generic "retry wrapper" — it's built around RocketRide's actual model:

 - Uses the documented `.pipe` format and the real `RocketRideClient` methods (`use`, `send`, `get_task_status`, `terminate`) exactly as specified in the SDK docs — no invented API surface.
-- Leans on RocketRide's own multi-provider design (13+ LLM providers) as the *raw material* for failover — PipelineGuard doesn't add new providers, it makes the ones RocketRide already supports resilient together.
+- Leans on RocketRide's own multi-provider design (13+ LLM providers) as the raw material for failover.
-- The cost/quality scoring reflects RocketRide's own stated goal of reducing provider/GPU cost — this is that idea applied at the routing layer.
+- The cost/quality scoring reflects RocketRide's own stated goal of reducing provider/GPU cost.

-## Roadmap (not yet built — kept honest)
+## Roadmap

-- Predictive early-warning (flagging a provider as risky *before* it fails) would need real historical trace data at volume; out of scope for this project's timeframe, noted here rather than overstated.
+- Predictive early-warning (flagging a provider as risky before it fails) — needs real historical trace data at volume, out of scope for now.
 - A small web dashboard over `guard.health()` for live visibility.

 ## License

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.